PRodriguez19/metagenomics-R/_episodes/01-First-Steps-on-R.md

 *Information adapted from [RStudio Support Site](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)*

-## Organizing your working directory & setting up
+## The working directory

-### RStudio Interface

-**The RStudio interface has four main panels:**

-1. **Console**: where you can type commands and see output. *The console is all you would see if you ran R in the command line without RStudio.*
-2. **Script editor**: where you can type out commands and save to file.
-You can also submit the commands to run in the console.
-3. **Environment/History**: environment shows all active objects and history keeps track of all commands run in console
-4. **Files/Plots/Packages/Help** is a handy browser for your current files, this is where your plots will appear, you can view package information, and much more.

-### Viewing your working directory
+The working directory is an important concept to understand.
+It is the place from where R will be looking for and saving the files.
+When you write code for your project, it should refer to files in relation to the root of your working directory and only need files within this structure.

+Using RStudio projects makes this easy and ensures that your working directory is set properly.
+If you need to check it, you can use getwd().
+If for some reason your working directory is not what it should be, you can change it in the RStudio interface by navigating in the file browser where your working directory should be, and clicking on the blue gear icon More, and select Set As Working Directory.
+Alternatively you can use setwd("/path/to/working/directory") to reset your working directory.
+However, your scripts should not include this line because it will fail on someone else’s computer.

-Before we organize our working directory, let's check to see where our current working directory is located by typing into the console:
+Let's check to see where our current working directory is located by typing into the console:

 ~~~
 getwd() # return an abolute filepath